TheLeopard65

 HackTheBox TwoMillion Machine - Getting Initial Access Shell as www-data user

-• Upon enumeration of the web directory, the tester found a file named .env which had some credentials stored inside it in plaintext format.
+• The file in question had some credentials stored inside it in plaintext format.

 www-data@2million:~/html$ cat .env